cocos/cocos-docs/en/scripting/language-support.md

 ## TypeScript

 Cocos Creator supports TypeScript 4.1.0.
-The following restrictions have been made on this base:
+The following restrictions are based on TypeScript 4.1.0:

 - `tsconfig.json` will not be read.
 The following options are implied for each project: